Negentropy

-In information theory and statistics, negentropy is used as a measure of distance to normality.
-It is also known as negative entropy or syntropy.
+In information theory and statistics, negative entropy is used as a measure of distance to normality.
+It is also known as negentropy or syntropy.
+It is a counter-construct to entropy.

 Etymology

 The concept and phrase "negative entropy" was introduced by Erwin Schrödinger in his 1944 book What is Life?.
-Later, French physicist Léon Brillouin shortened the phrase to néguentropie.
-In 1974, Albert Szent-Györgyi proposed replacing the term negentropy with syntropy.
+Later, the French physicist Léon Brillouin shortened the phrase to néguentropie.
+In 1974, Albert Szent-Györgyi proposed replacing the term negentropy with syntropy (Greek, 'together with change').
 That term may have originated in the 1940s with the Italian mathematician Luigi Fantappiè, who tried to construct a unified theory of biology and physics.
 Buckminster Fuller tried to popularize this usage, but negentropy remains common.

 In a note to What is Life?, Schrödinger explained his use of this phrase: